carpentries-incubator/Natural-language-processing/episodes/02-wordVectors.md

 ---

 ::: questions
--   How do I load text and do basic linguistic analysis?
--   How do I use words as features in a machine learning model?
 -   What is a word2vec model?
 -   What properties do word embeddings have?
 -   What insights can I get from word embeddings?
--   How do I train a basic NLP classifier?
+-   How do I prepare text to train my own word2vec model?
 :::

 ::: objectives